How a Friend Helped Me

 Grateful for the advice he had offered me freely when I applied to top American colleges in a span of four years, I continued to keep in touch with Peter Kariuki via Facebook.
 Like I asked him some time in early 2011 which of the schools he had attended (Starehe Boys', Deerfield Academy & Stanford University) that he had found the best.
 He replied that it was Starehe Boys'.

-And guess what again?
+And guess what again!
 Some time in March 2011, I extracted from Peter Kariuki's Facebook album two photos of him taken while he was asleep in bed.
 I combined them with a photo editor and wrote on top of them "Kulala Tu!"
 Then I posted the edited photo on my Facebook wall while poking fun at Peter Kariuki as an oversleeper.
-Mark you, oversleeping was considered a crime during our Starehe years and captains like Peter Kariuki were charged with moving from dormitory to dormitory at dawn to apprehend oversleepers.
+Mark you, oversleeping was considered an offence during our Starehe years and captains like Peter Kariuki were charged with moving from dormitory to dormitory at dawn to apprehend oversleepers.

 When Peter Kariuki learnt what I had done, he felt offended.
 He sent me a message warning me that it's wrong to use other people's images without their permission.
 Then he later on blocked me on Facebook.
 Since then, I have never heard from him again.
 I would like to let him know, if he's reading this story of mine, that I have matured up.
 As in, I no longer use people's images without their permission.